 After your initial orientations with TEAN and ISEAA, you will be transported to a rural village for a five-day homestay experience.
 While Thailand is modernizing at a rapid rate, at least 70%of the country’s population still lives in rural villages and a true introduction to Thailand could not be complete without experiencing and understanding Thai village life.
-Students travel to the village, along with ISEAA staff and some of your Thai roommates, and live with a local family for five days.
+Students travel to the village, along with ISEAA staff, and live with a local family for five days.
 During your stay, you will begin your Thai language studies while also becoming involved in community life by working on a service project within the village.

 These excursions are not just trips, they bring the content of your academic courses to life.